fwilleke80/Pulse/docs/INSTALLATION.md

 └── bootstrap.php
 ```

-Set the site's document root to:
+Set the website's document root to:

 ```text
 Pulse/public/
 ```

 Do **not** expose the complete project directory as the website root.
-Configuration, logs, and uploaded documents must remain outside the public directory.
+Configuration, logs, temporary files, and uploaded documents must remain outside the public directory.

-For Apache, `public/.htaccess` supplies the required front-controller routing.
+For Apache, `public/.htaccess` supplies the front-controller routing.
 Other web servers need equivalent routing.

 ## 4. Set permissions

-PHP must be able to create or update:
+The PHP/web-server account must be able to create or update:

 ```text
 .env